-A. Investigation
+C. Investigation

-When the University receives a report alleging that a student violated this policy, the Title IX Coordinator will appoint one or more investigators to conduct a prompt, thorough, fair, and impartial investigation.
+When the Title IX Coordinator determines a report warrants further investigation or it is appropriate for the Disciplinary Process to proceed, the Title IX Coordinator will appoint one or more investigators to conduct a prompt, thorough, fair, and impartial investigation.
 The investigator may be a University employee and/or an experienced external investigator.
-Any investigator used by the University will receive annual training on the issues related to sexual and gender- based harassment, sexual assault, dating violence, domestic violence, and stalking, and on how to conduct an investigation that is fair and impartial, provides parties with notice and a meaningful opportunity to be heard, and protects the safety of complainants while promoting accountability.
-The investigator will be impartial and free from conflict of interest or bias.
+Any investigator used by the University will receive annual training on the issues related to sexual and gender-based harassment, sexual assault, dating violence, domestic violence, and stalking, and on how to conduct an investigation that is fair and impartial, provides parties with notice and a meaningful opportunity to be heard, and protects the safety of complainants while promoting accountability.
+The investigator(s) will be impartial and free from conflict of interest or bias.

-Notice of Investigation: The Title IX Coordinator will notify the complainant and the respondent, in writing, of the following information: (1) the names of the complainant and the respondent; (2) the date, time (if known), location, and nature of the reported conduct; (3) the reported policy violation(s); (4) the name of the investigator; (5) information about the parties' respective rights and responsibilities; (6) the prohibition against retaliation; (7) the importance of preserving any potentially relevant evidence in any format; (8) how to challenge participation by the investigator on the basis of a conflict of interest or bias; and (9) a copy of this policy.
-If the investigation reveals the existence of additional or different potential policy violations, including a violation of an interim protective measure, the Title IX Coordinator will issue a supplemental notice of investigation.
+Notice of Investigation: When the Title IX Coordinator has sufficient information regarding the alleged prohibited conduct, the Title IX Coordinator will notify the complainant and the respondent, in writing, of the following information: (1) the names of the complainant and the respondent; (2) the date, time (if known), location, and nature of the reported conduct; (3) the reported policy violation(s); (4) the name of the investigator; (5) information about the parties' respective rights and responsibilities; (6) the prohibition against retaliation; (7) the importance of preserving any potentially relevant evidence in any format; (8) how to challenge participation by the investigator on the basis of a conflict of interest or bias; and (9) a copy of this policy.
+If the investigation reveals the existence of additional or different potential policy violations, including a violation of an interim measure, the Title IX Coordinator will issue an amended notice of investigation.

 Overview: During an investigation, the investigator will seek to meet separately with the complainant, respondent, and relevant witnesses.
 Witnesses are individuals who may have information relevant to the incident, including individuals who may have observed the acts in question, may be able to provide contextual information, or may have other information related to the incident, the disclosure, or related matters.
+As noted above, this policy prohibits attempts to commit prohibited conduct.
+In assessing whether an individual attempted to commit prohibited conduct, the investigator will consider elements such as circumstances and context of the encounter, statements made by the parties, and the actions of the parties.

 Witnesses may not participate solely to speak about an individual's character.
 Where witnesses are interviewed as part of the investigation, the name of the witness and the information gathered in the interviews will be shared with the parties at the conclusion of the investigation.
-The investigator will also gather other relevant information or evidence, including documents, photographs, communications between the parties, medical records (subject to the consent of the applicable person), and other electronic records as appropriate.
+The investigator will also gather other relevant information or evidence, including documents, photographs, communications between the parties, medical records (subject to the consent of the applicable person), and other information, including electronic records as appropriate.

 The investigator, not the parties, is responsible for gathering relevant evidence to the extent reasonably possible.
-Both Complainant and Respondent are encouraged, however, to submit any information they believe may be relevant, and both the complainant and respondent will be asked to identify witnesses and provide other relevant information, such as documents, communications, photographs, and other evidence.
+Both the complainant and the respondent are encouraged, however, to submit any information they believe may be relevant, and both the complainant and respondent will be asked to identify witnesses and provide other relevant information, such as documents, communications, photographs, and other evidence.
 Both parties are encouraged to provide all relevant information as promptly as possible to facilitate prompt resolution.
-In the event that a party declines voluntarily to provide material information, the University's ability to conduct a prompt, thorough, and equitable investigation may be impacted.
+In the event that a party declines to provide material information, the University's ability to gather and consider all facts may be impacted.